How the Frontend Works | Yext Hitchhikers Platform

-Sure, that’s simplifying things, but you’re going to be doing these exact same steps as you build your Answers frontend.
+Sure, that’s simplifying things, but you’re going to be doing these exact same steps as you build your Search frontend.
 Who knows, maybe you’ll become a bonafide developer soon!

 Let’s dig into some more detail for each step:

-Out of the box, we use Git (a widely accepted version control system) to manage your Answers code.
-When you’re ready to build an Answers site, you’ll need to create a Git Repository in GitHub.
+We house Search front ends in the Pages architecture.
+Out of the box, we use Git (a widely accepted version control system) to manage your Search code.
+When you’re ready to build a search experience, you’ll need to create a Git repository in GitHub.
 A repository, or “repo”, is a common term in software; it is a group of code/files with version history.
-In Yext, you can do this by creating a Site in Pages and then adding a Repository.
-You can select an Answers Jambo repository template, which will generate a GitHub Repository with all of the pre-built files you need to create an experience.
-In many cases, this step will be done for you if you are starting with a Hitchhikers Challenge or a Solution Template, but it’s good to know how to do it in case you want to start a new Experience from scratch.
+In Yext, you can do this by creating a Site in Pages and then adding a repository with the Search Jambo Template, which will generate a GitHub repository with all of the pre-built files you need to create an experience.
+In many cases, this step will be done for you if you are starting with a Hitchhikers Challenge or a Solution Template, but it’s good to know how to do it in case you want to start a new experience from scratch.

 Step 2: Modify the Code

 You’ll get a description of all of these files and their purpose in the next unit.
-For now, you just need to know that you can make changes to your Answers Jambo repo straight from the browser, without having to install git and use your terminal.
-You can access the Code Editor for your site by navigating to Pages > Site > View Code Editor.
+For now, you just need to know that you can make changes to your Search Jambo repo straight from the browser, without having to install git and use your terminal.

 Step 3: Preview Your Changes

 A good developer always previews their changes while they’re developing to catch mistakes or to experiment with different approaches and designs.
 We also encourage developers to preview their changes in different browsers.
 When you’re ready to preview your change, you can click Update Preview, check to make sure there aren’t any errors in the console and then refresh your preview page to see the updates.
 This will make your life infinitely easier, especially as you’re getting started!
 You’ll learn more about this in the Live Preview unit .